Fork Union Military Academy

 Fork Union Military Academy (abbreviated as FUMA) is a private, all-male, college preparatory Christian military boarding school located in Fork Union, Virginia.
-Founded in 1898, Fork Union is considered one of the premier military boarding academies in the United States.
+It was founded in 1898, making it the second-oldest military high school in Virginia.

 Fork Union is a member of the Association of Military Colleges and Schools of the United States and the National Association of Independent Schools and is affiliated with the Baptist General Association of Virginia.
 FUMA's curriculum extends from the 7th to 12th grade and hosts a one-year postgraduate program.

 History

 The old Fork Union Military Academy's barracks in 1899.

 Located on a 1000 acre campus in the rolling hills of central Virginia's Piedmont region, Fork Union Military Academy was initially founded as Fork Union Academy in October 1898 by Dr. William E. Hatcher, a prominent local Baptist minister.
 The first class had nineteen students.

 In 1902, the academy took on a military structure to provide organization, discipline, and physical development for the boys of a rapidly growing school.
 In 1913, the academy became an all-male institution and changed its name to Fork Union Military Academy.
 That same year, the academy began receiving support from the Baptist General Association of Virginia, which continues to this day.

 Military organization is used to structure the daily routine.
 While the academy has no direct relationship with any military branch, the school's military system has existed for more than 100 years.

 Some of its buildings are named after benefactors who have helped fund their construction, such as the Guy E. Beatty Library, the Estes Dining Center, and Jacobson Hall.
 Other buildings on campus are named in honor or memory of persons who are significant in the school's history, such as Hatcher Hall and the Wicker Science Center, both named in memory of past school presidents.

 FUMA's crest shows a pair of crossed swords, a book, and a star, each representing an aspect of the school motto: body, mind, and spirit.